-Key Objectives / Policies Relevance / Discussion Assessment (c) progressively reducing stormwater and groundwater infiltration and inflow into the wastewater network.
-Policy P88: Assessing resource consents to discharge stormwater containing wastewater A resource consent application under Rule R53 to discharge stormwater from a local authority stormwater network known to contain wastewater is inappropriate unless the application includes: (a) a plan of how Policy P87 will be achieved, including key milestones and dates, and (b) the results of consultation with mana whenua on their values and interests in relation to discharges and receiving waters. visually inspect the gully traps to verify that the gully traps are sufficiently high to not drain surface water and also that there are no direct connections of stormwater drains.
-In some cases, the inspectors may also use fog machines to blow fog into wastewater drains to check that there are no major faults or buried connections to stormwater downpipes.
-In terms of P88, the application includes a strategic management plan for the management of WNOs.
-The Plan sets out the process the consent holder will follow to meet the WNO Objectives and the containment standard(s) that will be set by the Collaborative Committee.
+Key Objectives / Policies Relevance / Discussion Assessment (b) the results of consultation with mana whenua on their values and interests in relation to discharges and receiving waters.
 Mana whenua will have significant involvement and responsibilities in implementing the WNO consent primarily through their role on the Collaborative Committee, in providing Mātauranga Māori guidance and direction to the consent holder and through cultural values assessments.
 The proposed consent conditions are key to the implementation of the strategic management plan.
 Based on the above assessment it is considered that the proposal is not contrary to the objectives and policies relating to wastewater and stormwater interactions.